For students attending the Master's Programme in Bioentrepreneurship Study Abroad

 Since 2010, the reports are easy accessible on the web.

-Remember that it takes a long time to obtain information and organise everything for an exchange study period abroad.
+Remember that it takes a long time to obtain information and organize everything for an exchange study period abroad.
 So start collecting information and get yourself ready in good time:

 It is your own responsibility to prepare yourself as well as possible before you depart!